Mixing and ventilation in a living laboratory due to fast and slow response modes: Model reduction and generalisation to higher dimensions

-The full and reduced models are compared in figure \ref{fig_reducedmodel} (solid and dashed line, respectively), where the time evolution of $C_0$ is plotted for a chosen day in August (same data as in figure \ref{fig_phase_dataMonths}).
-The reduced model prediction (given by \eqref{eq:Csolreduced}) is consistent with the full model prediction (given by the integration of \eqref{eq:room}), even though the first is more affected by the coarse sampling of the forcing.
+The full and reduced models are compared in the top panel of figure \ref{fig_reducedmodel} (blue and green line, respectively), where the time evolution of $C_0$ is plotted for a chosen day in August (same data as in figure \ref{fig_phase_dataMonths}).
+The reduced model prediction (given by \eqref{eq:Csolreduced}) is consistent with the full model prediction (given by the integration of \eqref{eq:room}).
+We can notice that the rapid changes in occupancy is approximated in the reduced order system by an instantaneous adjustment of the fast mode and are responsible for the differences between the outputs from the full and reduced order models (top panel).